Azure/azure-sdk-for-net/sdk/anomalydetector/Azure.AI.AnomalyDetector/samples/Sample4_MultivariateDetect.md

 ## Detect anomalies

 To detect anomalies using your newly trained model, create a private function named `BatchDetect`.
-You will pass data to `BatchDetectAnomaly` and get resultId from the response.
-With the resultId, you could get the detection content and detection status by `GetBatchDetectionResult`.
+You will pass data to `DetectMultivariateBatchAnomaly` and get resultId from the response.
+With the resultId, you could get the detection content and detection status by `GetMultivariateBatchDetectionResult`.
 Return the detection content when the detection status is ready.

 ```C# Snippet:DetectMultivariateAnomaly
 private JsonElement?
 BatchDetect(AnomalyDetectorClient client, string datasource, Guid model_id,DateTimeOffset start_time, DateTimeOffset end_time, int max_tryout = 500)